G-Ray/hyperdb/ARCHITECTURE.md

 3. Compare its `path` against the hash you just computed.
 4. If you discover that the `path` and your hash match, then this is the node you're looking for!
-5. Otherwise, once a the 2-bit character from `path` and your hash disagree, node the index # where they differ and look up that value in the node's `trie`.
-Fetch that node at the given feed and sequence number, and go back to step 2.
-Repeat until you reach step 3 (match) or there is no entry in the node's trie for the key you're after (no match).
+5. Otherwise, once a 2-bit character from `path` and your hash disagree, note the index # where they differ and look up that value in the node's `trie`.
+   Fetch that node at the given feed and sequence number, and go back to step 3.
+   Repeat until you reach step 4 (match) or there is no entry in the node's trie for the key you're after (no match).

 What if there are multiple feeds in the HyperDB?
 The lookup algorithm changes slightly.
 Replace the above step 2 for: